flowchain/devify-server/README.md

 ### Step 6.
 Deploy

-A Devify application server might be installed and run on an application processor-based high-performance device or a microcontroller device.
-Typically, the Node.js JavaScript runtime is used for high-performance devices, a JavaScript engines, such as the Mongoose full-stack IoT platform [3] and JerryScript [4] are used for microcontroller-based resource-constrained devices.
+A Devify application server might be installed and run on a cloud-based server, an application processor-based high-performance device or a microcontroller device.
 The following section introduces how to install a Devify application server on Azure, the cloud-based server.

 ## Deploy: Cloud-Based Server